Yuri Kovtun

 Yuri Mikhailovich Kovtun (Юрий Михайлович Ковтун; born 5 January 1970) is a Russian football coach and a former defender, well known as a 1990s Russia national football team player, as well as Dynamo Moscow and Spartak Moscow stopper.
-He is an assistant coach of FC Rodina Moscow.
+He is an assistant coach of Kazakhstani club Aktobe.

 Playing career

 Kovtun's career started in minor Russian club Luch Azov in 1988.
-Then he started his career as a professional player in FC SKA Rostov-na-Donu and FC Rostselmash Rostov-on-Don.
+Then he started his career as a professional player in SKA Rostov-na-Donu and Rostselmash Rostov-on-Don.
 In 1992, Rostselmash and Kovtun starred in the first Russian championship where they unexpectedly promoted to 8th place.
 Kovtun was impressive during the season so two top teams were interested in him at the same time : Dynamo and Spartak Moscow.
 In 1993, Kovtun chose Dynamo Moscow and became their key player for years, until his move to Spartak in 1999.

 Whereas Kovtun's only honour during his 6-year spell in Dynamo was a Russian Cup in 1995, he won 3 titles in 1999, 2000 and 2001 after joining Spartak.
 Moreover, he took part in numerous UEFA Champions League games and found himself a regular Russian national football team player.